jkelley41/ansible/README.md

 Repository for ansible development

 ## contents
-- ubuntu-dev-conf - configures ubuntu server for python and ansible dev in vim
+- ubuntu-dev-conf.yml - configures ubuntu server for python and ansible dev in vim